CivicDataLab/DataSpaceBackend/README.md

-# DataExchange Backend
+# DataSpace Backend

 ## Overview

-DataExchange is a platform for sharing and managing datasets.
-This repository contains the backend code for the DataExchange platform, built with Django and GraphQL.
+DataSpace is a platform for sharing and managing datasets.
+This repository contains the backend code for the DataSpace platform, built with Django and GraphQL.

 ## Key Features